WaiyatHamdani/RebornAsVaelikDarkElf/Chapter2.md

-Chapter 2: Devourer Unique skill Unlock
+Chapter 2: Devourer Unique Skill Unlock

-Vaelik’s new life as a dark elf noble had not turned out to be the magical dreamland he’d once imagined.
+Vaelik’s new life as a dark elf noble had not turned out to be the magical dream he had once imagined.

-The grand palace halls of House Vael'thryn, carved from obsidian and adorned with glowing violet runes, were cold and eerily silent.
+The grand halls of House Vael'thryn, carved from obsidian and adorned with glowing violet runes, were cold and eerily silent.
 Gone were the comforts of his past life—no cartoons, no leftover pizza, no lazy mornings.
-In their place came bruises, sweat-soaked tunics, and splitting headaches from overexposure to raw, ancient magic.
+Instead, there were bruises, sweat-soaked tunics, and splitting headaches from exposure to raw, ancient magic.

 “Again!” barked Master Kael, a scar-faced sword instructor with a voice like grinding stone.
 His stern demeanor left no room for excuses.
-“Your form was sloppy.
+“Your form is sloppy.
 Tighten your stance.
 Feel the blade—don’t just swing it like a club.”

-Vaelik grunted and repositioned himself, small fingers wrapped tightly around the hilt of his training sword.
+Vaelik grunted and repositioned himself, his small fingers wrapped tightly around the hilt of his training sword.
 He still wasn’t used to this body.
-It was faster, stronger, more agile than his old human frame, but every movement felt borrowed—like wearing someone else’s skin.
+It was faster, stronger, more agile than his old human frame, but every movement felt foreign—like wearing someone else’s skin.
 Reflexes failed him more often than not.

 Every morning began with rigorous training under Kael’s watchful eye: sword drills, evasive maneuvers, and sparring matches with enchanted illusions conjured by glowing crystals.
 By midday, his arms ached, his ribs throbbed, and his pride lay bruised on the stone floor.